Logarithmic Differentiation

 Recall \(\dfrac{d}{dx}\ln(f(x)) = \dfrac{1}{f(x)} f'(x)\).

-\[\begin{align*} \frac{y'}{y} &= 2x \ln(3x+5) + x^2 \frac{1}{3x+5}\cdot 3 & \hbox{using the Product Rule}\\ \\ &= 2x \ln(3x+5) + \frac{3x^2}{3x+5}. \end{align*}\]
+\[\begin{align*} \frac{y'}{y} &= 2x \ln(3x+5) + x^2 \frac{1}{3x+5}\cdot 3 & \hbox{using the product rule}\\ \\ &= 2x \ln(3x+5) + \frac{3x^2}{3x+5}. \end{align*}\]

 Step 4: Solve for \(y'\).